rinawasabi/advanced-web-dev/Final_Project/Project_phase_4.md

 **The Project’s Purpose**

-Makunote is a simple and intuitive recipe-sharing web application designed to help people store, organize, and discover everyday recipes.
-The app provides a lightweight solution for home cooks, students, and anyone who wants to quickly jot down their favorite meals and explore others’ cooking ideas.
+Makunote is a simple and intuitive recipe-sharing web application designed to help people store, organize and discover everyday recipes.
+The app provides a lightweight solution for home cooks, students and anyone who wants to quickly jot down their favorite meals and explore others’ cooking ideas.
-The app development focused on a platform that encourages sharing simple, practical meals—especially for busy individuals who cook regularly.

 **Target Users**
 - Home cooks who want to store and organize family recipes